‘Ireland is a great country, but we can’t help ourselves being nasty to people sometimes’

 The billionaire Digicel founder, who also spoke about the workplace culture and philanthropic projects in Haiti, Papua New Guinea and other countries in which the telecoms company operates, said he didn’t ever see himself fully retiring.

-Mr O’Brien said he got most of his investment ideas from reading both books and the financial press.
-“I read the FT every day, cover to cover.
+Mr O’Brien said he got most of his investment ideas from reading books and the financial press.
+“I read the FT [Financial Times] every day, cover to cover.
 I even read the letters, just to see what people are whinging about.”